ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 1. In the on-premises connectivity section, select the agent that you just deployed and click assign agent(s).

 1. Before performing the next step,  **wait 10 minutes**  for the agent registration to complete.
 Test connection will not succeed until the agent registration is completed.
 Alternatively, you can force the agent registration to complete by restarting the provisioning agent on your server.
-Navigating to your server > search for servies in the windows search bar > identify the Azure AD Connect Provisioning Agent Service > right click on the service and restart.
+Navigating to your server > search for services in the windows search bar > identify the Azure AD Connect Provisioning Agent Service > right click on the service and restart.

 1. In the tenant URL field, enter the following URL, replacing the name of the connector to the before the /scim&quot; suffix.